netsec-ethz/rains/docs/rains-server-design.md

 ### Inbox

 The inbox is responsible for handling capabilities, prioritizing messages, and queuing the incoming messages or assigning them to workers.

 The inbox first processes capabilities and takes appropriate actions.
 It then splits the messages content into three groups - Notifications, Queries, and Assertions - which are handled separately.
 Assertions which are an answer to a delegation query issued by this server are handled with priority.
 All three groups are put onto dedicated queues from which the worker go routines start processing the different parts of the incoming messages.

 All queries of a message are processed together.
 Also all Assertions of a message are processed together.
 If a client wants several queries to be processed separately, he must send each query in a separate message.

+A worker go routine first checks the validity of the queries or assertions (implemented in the Verify module) and if all of them are valid handles them in the query or assertion engine (implemented in the Engine module).
+It then retrieves new queries or assertions from the queue and restarts this process.

 ### Verify

+The Verify module checks Queries and Assertions for their validity.

+If any of the queries that are processed together has an invalid context, all of them are dropped and a notification message is sent back to the sender.
+Expired queries are ignored.

+Assertions are handled differently depending on the type of the server - authoritative or caching resolver.
+Assertions sent not as a response to a query issued by the authoritative server are dropped by the authoritative server if the server has not authority over that name.
+Otherwise, all signatures on all assertions are checked.
+If any of the unexpired signatures is invalid or any context is invalid or any contained assertions' zone is invalid, all assertions are dropped and processing stops.
+If a signature is expired it is removed and processing continues if there is at least one unexpired signature per Assertion.

+In case a public key is missing to verify a signature, TODO

 ### Engine